- different forces on same object (result?)

-Since determining the net force on an object is often a problem unto itself, Newton's second law of motion is normally written with net force as the subject.
+For a variety of reasons, Newton's second law of motion is often written with net force as the subject, like this …

 Lex.
 II.
 Law II.
 Mutationem motus proportionalem eſſe vi motrici impreſſæ, & fieri ſecundum lineaum rectam qua vis illa imprimitur.
 The alteration of motion is ever proportional to the motive force impressed; and is made in the direction of the right line in which that force is impressed.
 Si vis aliqua motum quemvis generet; dupla duplum, tripla triplum generabit, ſive ſimul & ſemel, ſive gradatim & ſucceſſive impreſſa fuerit.
 Et hic motus quoniam in eandem ſemper plagam cum vi generatrice determinatur, ſi corpus antea movebatur, motui ejus vel conſpiranti additur, vel contrario ſubducitur, vel obliquo oblique adjicitur, & cum eo ſecundum utriuſque determinationem componitur.
 If any force generates a motion, a double force will generate double the motion, a triple force triple the motion, whether that force be impressed altogether and at once, or gradually and successively.
 And this motion being always directed the same way with the generating force, if the body moved before, is added to or subtracted from the former motion, according as they directly conspire with or are directly contrary to each other; or obliquely joined, when they are oblique, so as to produce a new motion compounded from the determination of both.